fensak-io/dotfensak-ts-jest-template/README.md

 ### Sample rule

-A sample rule file (using JavaScript) is provided in the [rules folder](/rules).
+A sample rule file (using TypeScript) is provided in the [rules folder](/rules).
 The sample rule is a basic "Hello world" example that allows any PRs that only contains updates to the `README.md` file in the root of the repository.
 It should give you a basic starting point for navigating the patch object provided to rules functions by Fensak.